-The Eltham wastewater treatment plant was visited as programmed on four occasions (between the hours of 0715 and 0915) during the monitoring period.
+The Eltham wastewater treatment plant was visited as programmed on four occasions (between the hours of 0755 and 0900) and on three additional occasions during the monitoring period.
 The main points of interest were plant operation, configuration and performance, air emissions and the diversion of treated wastewater to the Hawera pipeline.
 These inspections provided for the operation, internal monitoring, and supervision of the plant to be reviewed by the Council, on-site odour surveys to be undertaken, and assessment of the performance of the upgraded pipeline diversion of the wastewater to the Hawera WWTP.
+[Note: More than 20 additional inspections were performed subsequent to the buttermilk disposal incident after late September, 2013 (see Section 2.2) mainly in response to neighbourhood odour complaints.]